rawnah/datascience/DS Final Project/ReadMe.md

 # Data
-Data is available at https://www.kaggle.com/c/instacart-market-basket-analysis/data Data to be kept in the same folder in order run the data exploration and model notebooks. if not, change the variable "ddir"
+Data is available at https://www.kaggle.com/c/instacart-market-basket-analysis/data Data to be kept in the "Instacart Data" folder in order run the data exploration and model notebooks. if not, change the variable "ddir"